Skip to content

 • JWTStrategy(secret=..., denylist_store=RedisJWTDenylistStore(...)) reports revocation_posture.key == "shared_store" and revocation_is_durable == True.

 • JWTStrategy(secret=..., allow_inmemory_denylist=True) reports revocation_posture.key == "in_memory" and revocation_is_durable == False.
-InMemoryJWTDenylistStore fails closed when its max_entries cap is hit and no expired JTIs can be pruned: new revocations are skipped (logged) rather than dropping an active revocation entry.
+InMemoryJWTDenylistStore fails closed when its max_entries cap is hit and no expired JTIs can be pruned: new revocations are skipped (logged) instead of dropping an active revocation entry.
 JWTDenylistStore.deny returns False in that case; JWTStrategy.destroy_token raises TokenError, and plugin HTTP logout surfaces 503 with TOKEN_PROCESSING_FAILED.
 The same capacity signal applies to TOTP pending-login JTI recording after a successful code check: verification responds with 503 instead of issuing a session when the pending-token denylist cannot store the spent JTI.

 • Direct BaseUserManager(..., security=UserManagerSecurity(...)) reports totp_secret_storage_posture.key == "fernet_encrypted" for persisted TOTP secrets.
 Setting user_manager_security.totp_secret_keyring=FernetKeyringConfig(...) on LitestarAuthConfig (passed through to UserManagerSecurity) or on a direct UserManagerSecurity(...) bundle enables encrypted reads and writes with active-key rotation.
 The one-key totp_secret_key field remains available for single-key deployments; omitting both key inputs leaves disabled TOTP (None) readable but makes non-null TOTP secret persistence fail closed.
 The TOTP controller uses the same keyring/key to encrypt pending-enrollment secret values before writing them to totp_enrollment_store.